niluss/camerax-CameraEffect-SurfaceProcessor-Sample/README.md

 - This is not a fully working example, and you have to insert it in your code.

 - This is in Java 1.8 source and target
-- This is tested on minSdk 31 and targetSdkVersion 34
+- This is tested on minSdk 31, targetSdkVersion 34, and CameraX version 1.3.2
 - There will be warnings like "can only be called from within the same library (androidx.camera:camera-core)" but it will build and run fine.
 I don't understand this myself why the Classes and methods are not accessible.

 See the following files: